How did Nicollet Island become parkland with private housing on it? Curious Minnesota investigates

 The commercial buildings along Hennepin Avenue were razed during a road widening in the early 1970s, and the many industrial buildings later came down in phases after that.
 But residents put up a fight when the wrecking ball began to topple historic homes, and the city backed off after a consultant said the properties — many dating to the 19th Century — were a rare collection.
 By 1971, the island was part of the St. Anthony Falls historic district, one of the first in the state.

 The debate over Nicollet Island’s future in the 1970s coincided with a push to buy more parkland for a regional parks system, following the creation of the Metropolitan Council years earlier.
-After a fight with the city’s redevelopment authority, the Park Board ultimately acquired much of the island and people were allowed to stay in the historic homes — with 99-year leases — as long as they restored them.
+After a fight with the city’s redevelopment authority, the Park Board ultimately acquired much of the island and the city sold the historic homes via a lottery system to owners who could restore them.
+Several homes were also moved there from elsewhere in the city.

+The Park Board owned the land beneath the homes, which was leased under 99-year agreements.

 Chaffee said the Park Board’s ownership was meant to ensure the historic homes were preserved and maintained.
 “It was never intended for park use,” Chaffee said.
 “The Park Board’s ownership is ... intended to allow them to control what goes on here.”

-Note: Correction: This article has been updated to clarify how the homes were sold.